 Social workers seek to improve the lives of disadvantaged members of society.
 They focus on encouraging a positive sociological outlook toward cultural problems, improving the quality of life and human condition, and social justice.
 Social workers may work with individuals, groups, families, communities, and organizations.

-social work involving society or communities as a whole, which focuses on policy development, and support on an international or national level.
-Mezzo:
+Macro: social work involving society or communities as a whole, which focuses on policy development, and support on an international or national level.

-is social work concerning small groups, small organizations, or agencies, and includes structuring policies for an agency or programs for a neighborhood or group.
-Micro:
+Mezzo: is social work concerning small groups, small organizations, or agencies, and includes structuring policies for an agency or programs for a neighborhood or group.

+Medical Social Worker.
 A medical social worker helps individuals who are sick or who have experienced a long-term illness.
-They contact agencies, find nutrition classes, public health care, and help the ailing individual's family.
+They contact agencies, find nutrition classes, public health care, and help the ailing individual’s family.
 Medical social workers also incorporate research, and sometimes hold medical degrees.
-Psychiatric Social Worker.

 Other types of social workers include policy-makers and social work planners.
 They create programs, analyze regulations, and research issues such as child abuse, substance abuse, poverty, homelessness, and violence.
 Writing grants and lobbying for the funds to assist their programs are just two, among many, ways these social workers find financial support.